 2.1 The Points Series races are open to all EDYC club boats and boats belonging to members of EDYC provided that they satisfy the conditions for award of points in EDYC Club activities in accordance with Club Rules 30 and 42.
 Any boat that fails to satisfy these conditions can be neither ranked nor scored as a starter.

 Notices to competitors will be posted on the Race Results Notice Board at the Clubhouse.
 Their authority will be the Sailing Captain, a properly nominated deputy of the Sailing Captain or, on the day of a race, the Race Ofﬁcer.

 4. Changes to Sailing Instructions

-Any change to the Sailing Instructions shall be posted on the Club Notice board not less than eight days before the first race for which the change applies.
-In the exceptional circumstance of a change to the Sailing Instructions after this time and up to the time of the warning signal for any affected class, the Race Officer must ensure that adequate measures are taken to ensure that all affected yachts that are intending to race are apprised of the change.
+Any change to the Sailing Instructions will be posted on the Club Notice board not less than eight days before the ﬁrst race for which the change applies.
+Or in exceptional circumstances a change in the sailing instructions will be communicated by the Race Ofﬁcer orally or by VHF to each boat.

 5. Signals Made Ashore

 Signals made ashore will be displayed on the ﬂagstaff at EDYC but will not be accompanied by a sound signal.

 6. Schedule of Points Series Races, Classes and Race Times